 Approx travel time: Ait Ben Haddou to Imlil, 5hrs

-Approx walking time: Imlil to Aremd, 1 hour
+Approx walking time: Imlil to Armed, 1 hour

 After breakfast we'll walk back out to meet our transport in Imlil and head to the coastal town of Essaouira, arriving in the mid-afternoon.
-Upon arrival we take an orientation walk of the old Portuguese port area, the fortifications and the centuries old medina, enabling you to make the most of your explorations tomorrow.
+Rest of the day is free for your explorations tomorrow.

 Day 11 is free to browse the many shops for the many crafts on sale, watch the brightly painted ships bring their catch into the busy harbour or take a stroll along the long, sandy beach.
 It's a perfect place to enjoy some local seafood and unwind.
 You might even like to enjoy some of the wide variety of activities on offer such as wind surfing and horse riding.
 Your CEO can arrange camel riding on the beach in Essaouira for you, please ask them for more details if you are interested.